 Children feel great joy as well as gaining heaps of knowledge from learning about and observing the metamorphosis of the Monarch butterfly.

 They learn to care and show empathy towards the animal kingdom.
-They are drawn to the monarchs as they are harmless yet beautiful creature, and caterpillars are not too creepy for them, or too tingly if placed on their hand.
+They are drawn to the monarchs as they are harmless yet beautiful creatures, and caterpillars are not too creepy for them, or too tingly if placed on their hand.

 Having monarchs and caterpillars around is an excellent way of teaching young children about the insect life cycle, food requirements, pest control, and overall awareness of the world around them.
 We need children to be taught about the importance of caring for the Monarchs as they are an endangered species.